hundround/gcn-traffic-behavior-analysis/README.md

 literature of the graph convolutional network (GCN) with respect to the spectral and spatial-based architecture of the method.

 The codes mainly used in this study are adapted from [1] which are _train.py, test.py, dbgcn_utils.py,_ and _gcns.py_.
 The modified _train.py_ and _dbgcn_utils.py_ can be found under [src/training](https://github.com/hundround/gcn-traffic-behavior-analysis/tree/main/src/training).
 The remaining GCN codes are unedited and hence left cited from the [luansen/congestion_propagation_analysis](https://github.com/luansenda/congestion_propagation_inference) repo.
 The public data used in this study can be found in [zhu/diffusion_attack](https://github.com/LYZ98/diffusion_attack) repo.

+One of the sample codes implementing convolution with a kernel, specifically, Sobel filter, can be found in [miguelmota/sobel](https://github.com/miguelmota/sobel).

 (This repository is currently under editing by the author.)